Home » Tax News » Tax Planning » How to Prepare for the New 1099-K Thresholds in 2025

 What’s Changing in 2025?

-Under current regulations, you receive a 1099-K only if you earn $5,000 or more with a single payment processor.
-The new rule, however, slashes this threshold to $600 in total payments—regardless of the number of transactions.
-If you receive $600 or more in payments through third-party networks, expect a 1099-K form in 2025.
+In 2024, you receive a 1099-K only if you earn $5,000 or more with a single payment processor.
+The new 2025 rule, however, slashes this threshold to $2,500 in total payments—regardless of the number of transactions.
+If you receive $2,500 or more in payments through third-party networks, expect a 1099-K form in 2025.
 The American Rescue Plan Act initially aimed to enforce this change in 2022, but implementation delays pushed it back.
-By 2025, the IRS will fully adopt the $600 threshold, significantly expanding the scope of 1099-K reporting.
+The IRS has announced that 2025 will serve as yet another transition year.
+By 2026, the IRS will fully adopt the $600 threshold, significantly expanding the scope of 1099-K reporting.

 Why Does the New Threshold Matter?